 Don’t worry, you don’t have to do all at once.
 This is a perfect area to think about a phased solution.
 Think about where most of your viewers are today, based on their demographic, and start with the “biggies”.
 Maybe launch with the platforms that hit 60-75% of your audience.
 Then, as you drive subscribers and find success, add additional devices.
 Not only will you limit upfront expenses, this provides an excellent mechanism to go back to your audience with new features and re-engage them.
 That’s a great way to reduce churn.

 There are other details to remember as you plan:.

 - Review your agreements for content security and DRM requirements.

 - Think about payment strategies.
 Do you want to leverage Apple, Google and Roku stores, for example, to drive subscriptions via their marketing reach?
 Perhaps.
 But you will have to share revenue!

 - And, of course, this is a direct-to-consumer business, so you will need to think about providing direct-to-consumer support.
 Again, an area where you can phase in additional features and support as you grow your OTT business.

-Encompass can help you make the shift to OTT.Contact us today to start navigating the process.
+Encompass can help you make the shift to OTT.

 Posted in: OTT